Kahvedzic/Employee-Correlation-Analysis-/README.md

 - number of projects completed
 - average monthly hours worked

-Core of project will be split between years employed greater or equal to 5 years vs less or equal to 5 years
+Core of project will be split between: years employed greater or equal to 5 years vs less or equal to 5 years

 Tools used in project include the following:
 Pandas, Numpy, Matplotlib, Seaborn

 Techniques used in project include the following:
-Filtering dataframe/columns, missing values, positive/negative correlations, box-plots/line graphs/bar graphs, potential outliers,
+Filtering dataframe/columns, checking missing values, checking positive/negative correlations, visualizing comparison with box plots/line graphs/bar graphs, potential outliers

-This was a very fun project I completed for my final capstone I hope you enjoy my long thorough analysis
+This was a very fun project I completed for my final capstone Result of analysis will be interesting to say the least I hope you enjoy my long thorough analysis

 LinkedIn Profile - https://www.linkedin.com/in/amar-kahvedzic-20a02414a/